bjbr-dev/hippity/CONTRIBUTING.md

 ### Releasing

-A new version is automatically released by GitHub when the master branch is tagged.
+Releases are automatically deployed to NPM when a github release is made.
+Go to [Github releases](https://github.com/berkeleybross/hippity/releases) and either create a new release or publish the draft release created by the `release-drafter` Github bot.
 Versions should follow [semantic versioning](http://semver.org/).

 ### Running Examples